Assago

-Assago ([asˈsaːɡo]; Milanese: Assagh [aˈsɑːk], Sagh [sɑːk]) is a town and comune of 9 326 inhabitants in the Metropolitan City of Milan, in the northern Italian region of Lombardy.
+Assago ([asˈsaːɡo]; Milanese: Assagh [aˈsɑːk], Sagh [sɑːk]) is a town and municipality (comune) with 9,326 inhabitants in the Metropolitan City of Milan, in the northern Italian region of Lombardy.

-It is home of the headquarters of Nestlé's Italian branch and the Unipol Forum, one of Italy's most important indoor sports arena, used also for concerts and events.
+It is home of the headquarters of Nestlé's Italian branch and the Unipol Forum, one of Italy's major indoor sports arena, used also for concerts and events.

 Geography

 Topography

-Assago is located in the southwestern zone of the Metropolitan City of Milan, and borders directly the capital of said Metropolitan City, other than three more comuni : Buccinasco, Rozzano and Zibido San Giacomo.
+Assago is located in the southwestern zone of the Metropolitan City of Milan, and borders directly the capital of the said city, along with Buccinasco, Rozzano and Zibido San Giacomo.
 The town is crossed by the Autostrada A7 and the Autostrada A50.

-Bordered by the Naviglio Pavese, the comune is located in the Parco Agricolo Sud Milano.
-Many other small canals for irrigations, originated by the Navigli or underground springs, flow through Assago's territory.
+Bordered by the Naviglio Pavese, the town is located in the Parco Agricolo Sud Milano.
+Many other small canals for irrigation, fed by underground springs navigli, flow through the area.

-The elevation ranges from 102 to 111 meters, and the entirety of the municipality lies onto a single geological entity that dates back to the Pleistocene, made up by sand, gravel and silt brought by the rivers.
+The municipality's elevation is 102-111 m, and it lies on a single geological entity that dates back to the Pleistocene, made up from fluvial sand, gravel and silt.

 Climate

 During the winter (January) the temperature drops to 3 °C with 65 mm of rainfall.
 Fog and frost can be observed.
-During the summer (July) the average temperature is of 25 °C with 65 mm of rainfall.
+During the summer (July) the average temperature is 25 °C with 65 mm of rainfall.
 Storms, accompanied by strong winds and rain, are frequent.
-Hailstorms can take place.
+Hailstorms can occur.

 Etymology

-There are two main hypothesis about the origin of the name:
+There are two main hypotheses about the origin of the name: